Skip to main content

 “Article 26 (Registration of Popular Culture Planning Business)

-(1) A person who intends to conduct popular culture planning business shall register with the Minister of Culture, Sports and Tourism.
-In such cases, the same shall apply to the modification of registered matters.
+(1) A person who intends to conduct a popular culture planning business shall register with the Minister of Culture, Sports, and Tourism.
+In such cases, the same shall apply to modifying registered matters.

 (2) A person who applies for registration pursuant to paragraph (1) shall meet the following requirements: <Amended on Mar.
 13, 2018>